andy489/Introduction_to_Programming_CPP/Tasks.md

 **4.09.** Write a program which cheks whether there exist two consequtive zeroes in a given sequence of integers.

+**4.10.** Two sequences of numbers are given.
+Write a program that detects how many times the second sequence contains the first one.

-**4.10.** Write a function which takes two arguments - an int array and its size, and sorts the array (in ascending or descending order).
+**4.11.** Write a function which takes two arguments - an int array and its size, and sorts the array (in ascending or descending order).

-**4.11** Write a function which takes two arguments - an int array and its size, and returns its median.
+**4.12** Write a function which takes two arguments - an int array and its size, and returns its median.

-**4.12** Write a function which takes two arguments - an int array and its size, and returns its mode(s). "vector" and "algorithm" libraries are allowed, because the array can have more than one mode.
+**4.13** Write a function which takes two arguments - an int array and its size, and returns its mode(s). "vector" and "algorithm" libraries are allowed, because the array can have more than one mode.

 Example input | Example output
    ------------- | --------------